eivindtostesen/hierarchical_peak_finding/glossary.rst

 --------

 argcut
-  The argcut of a peak (valley) region is its argmin (argmax).
+  Argument of cutoff:
+  Argmin of a peak region.
+Argmax of a valley region.
   See also cutoff.

 argext
-  The argext of a peak (valley) region is its argmax (argmin).
+  Argument of extremum:
+  Argmax of a peak region.
+Argmin of a valley region.
   See also extremum.

 argmax
-  The argmax of a region ``i:j`` is the index of the first occurrence of the region's maximum (at or after index ``i`` and before index ``j``).
+  Argument of maximum: The argmax of a region ``i:j`` is the index of the first occurrence of the region's maximum (at or after index ``i`` and before index ``j``).

 argmin
-  The argmin of a region ``i:j`` is the index of the first occurrence of the region's minimum (at or after index ``i`` and before index ``j``).
+  Argument of minimum: The argmin of a region ``i:j`` is the index of the first occurrence of the region's minimum (at or after index ``i`` and before index ``j``).

 branching node